ooominds/OOOM_RSE/GH_etiquette.md

 Remember that your commit message must survive the ravages of time.
 Try to link to something that will be preserved equally well -- another commit for example, rather than linking to master.

 ** Each commit message should include the reason why this commit was made.
 Usually by adding a sentence completing the form 'So that we...' will give an amazing amount of context to the history that the code change itself cannot **

+## Make atomic changes
+If you make two specific changes make sure to add them in separate commits.
+Each commit should cover everything related to the change.

 ## Receiving a pull request
 You might also be on the other side of the PR.